-As such, "informal economic processes cut across the whole social structure" (Castells et al, 1989:27).
 The informal economy globally has assisted migrants in the process of economic and social integration into foreign economies, particularly in the developing world.
-The case of southern Mozambique is no exception to these general comments, as will be illustrated in the next section.
-Duffield, (2002:1058), when discussing the effects of structural adjustment on developing economies, had the following pertinent comments to make on the relationship between cross-border movement, informality, and illegality:
+Duffield, (2002, p.1058), when discussing the effects of structural adjustment on developing economies, had the following pertinent comments to make on the relationship between cross-border movement, informality, and illegality:

 The shadow economy that has developed in response to adjustment now constitutes the major part of the economy over much of the South.
-Extra legal trans-border trade represents a lifeline and, as such, a normal way of life for many people.
+Extra-legal trans-border trade represents a lifeline and, as such, a normal way of life for many people.
 It draws upon and adapts resources and networks based on locality, kinship, ethnicity, religion or creed.
 In turn these networks inscribe their own forms of legitimacy and regulatory codes upon shadow economies.

-By its very nature it is difficult to quantify the impact of cross-border trade between southern Mozambique and Durban, but what is clearly apparent is that it operates widely, sustains families on both sides of the borders, and in many instances shades the boundaries of illegality and legality quite seamlessly.
-It may be over-dramatic to talk of a 'shadow economy' in the context of the study we have conducted because of its limited and focused nature.
-But in the context of wider cross-border activities involving the smuggling of stolen vehicles, of drugs and weapons' it certainly exists in a thriving fashion.
+By its very nature it is difficult to quantify the impact of cross-border trade between southern Mozambique and Durban, but what is clear is that it operates widely, sustains families on both sides of the border, and in many instances shades the boundaries of illegality and legality quite seamlessly.
+It may be over-dramatic to talk of a 'shadow economy' in the context of the study we have conducted, because of its limited and focused nature.
+But in the context of wider cross-border activities involving the smuggling of stolen vehicles, of drugs and weapons, it certainly exists in a thriving fashion.
 The extent of its co-existence and overlap with the focus of this study is surely limited, but the same routes and modus operandi seem to be used by quite different groups, with different aims and goals.

-This section has asked questions about the nature of social and economic integration as a process which involves migrants, their choices, borders, states, markets and movement, and the lines between formality and informality, legality and illegality.
+This section has asked questions about the nature of social and economic integration as a process which involves migrants, their choices, borders, states, markets and movements, and the lines between formality and informality, legality and illegality.
 We now turn to an examination of some of these questions in the context of the study of Mozambicans in Durban, which focuses on the largely informal world they inhabit.

-3. Mozambicans in and around Durban.
+Mozambicans in and around Durban